-155 Within 10 days of providing written notice and inquiry to the heads of state agencies and secretaries of the executive offices as required by this section, the commissioner shall, for informational purposes, provide 156 157 written notification to the host municipality that the real property may be declared surplus pursuant to the 158 provisions of this chapter.
-Said notice shall be sent to the city manager in the case of a city under a Plan E 159 form of government, the mayor and city council in the case of all other cities, the chairman of the board of 160 selectmen in the case of a town, the county commissioners, the regional planning agency, and the 161 representatives to the general court representing said host municipality.
-The commissioner shall set forth 162 in such notice a description of the real property and a declaration that the real property is being considered

-163 for surplus designation.
+Within 10 days of providing written notice and inquiry to the executive heads of state agencies and secretaries of the executive offices as required by this section, the commissioner shall, for informational purposes, provide written notice to the host municipality that the real property may be declared surplus pursuant to the provisions of this chapter.
+Said notice shall be sent to the city manager in the case of a city under Plan E form of government, the mayor and city council in the case of all other cities, the chairman of the board of selectmen in the case of a town, the county commissioners, the regional planning agency, and the members of the general court representing said host municipality.
+The commissioner shall set forth in such notice a description of the real property and a declaration that the real property is being considered for surplus designation.

-(b) The commissioner shall file a report with the joint committee on bonding, capital expenditures and 164 state assets which shall include the commissioner's recommendation as to the proposed designation of 165 said real property as surplus.
-Within 30 days of said filing, the joint committee shall hold a public hearing 166 on the commissioner's proposed designation.
-Thereafter, said joint committee shall report its findings to 167 168 the general court together with legislation within 30 days of said public hearing, and shall provide a copy of said findings and legislation to the commissioner; provided, further, that prior to recommending to the 169 170 committee that the real property be declared surplus to current and foreseeable state uses, there shall be an 171 affirmative vote of the General Court enacting legislation.
+(b) The commissioner shall file a report with the joint committee on bonding, capital expenditures and state assets which shall include the commissioner's recommendation as to the proposed designation of said real property as surplus.
+Within 30 days of said filing, said joint committee shall hold a public hearing on the commissioner's proposed designation.
+Thereafter, said joint committee shall report its findings to the general court together with legislation within 30 days of said public hearing, and shall provide a copy of said findings and legislation to the commissioner; provided, further, that prior to the commissioner recommending to the committee that the real property be declared surplus to current and foreseeable state uses, there shall be an affirmative vote of the general court enacting legislation.

-172 The commissioner shall establish the value of real property using customarily accepted appraisal

-- 173 methodologies.
-The value shall be calculated both for (i) the highest and best use of the real property as - 174 currently zoned, and (ii) subject to uses, restrictions and encumbrances as may be defined by the general - 175 court and the committee.
-Appraisals under this paragraph shall be conducted by an independent licensed - appraiser.
-In no instance in which the commonwealth retains responsibility for maintaining the real - 177 property shall the terms provide for payment of less than the annual maintenance costs.
+The commissioner shall establish the value of real property using customarily accepted appraisal methodologies.
+The value shall be calculated both for (i) the highest and best use of the real property as currently zoned, and (ii) subject to uses, restrictions and encumbrances as may be defined by the general court and the committee.
+Appraisals under this paragraph shall be conducted by an independent licensed appraiser.
+In no instance in which the commonwealth retains responsibility for maintaining the real property shall the terms provide for payment of less than the annual maintenance costs.